iharosi/homebridge-plex-webhooks/README.md

 `name` | **required** | Whatever you want the accessory to be named in Home app.
 `host` | optional | In case you have multiple interfaces with multiple IP addresses, you can set where the server should listen on.
 Defaults to your primary interface.
 `port` | optional | The port where the server should listen on.
 Defaults to **32401**.
 `filter` | optional | An array of filter rulesets.
 You will get ideas from the [Webhooks support article](https://support.plex.tv/articles/115002267687-webhooks/#toc-3).
+You can find your payload in your homebridge log if you run homebridge in debug mode: `homebridge --debug`.

 Sample config: